ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 *  `@type` MUST be `Dataset` or an array where `Dataset` is one of the values.
 *  `@id`  MUST be either:
-    *   a _URI Path_ that SHOULD end with `/`.
-    *   an absolute URI
-    *   a local reference beginning with `#`

-For an _Attached RO-Crate Package_:
-* If the @id is a relative path, then it MUST that resolve to a directory which must be present in the RO-Crate Root along with its parent directories.
+    *   In an _Attached RO-Crate Package_ ONLY - a _URI Path_ that SHOULD end with `/`.
+This MUST resolve to a directory which must be present in the RO-Crate Root along with its parent directories.
+    *   An absolute URI which SHOULD resolve to a programmatic listing of the content of the "directory" (e.g. another RO-Crate).
+    *   A local reference beginning with `#`

 For a _Detached RO-Crate Package_:
-* If the `@id` is a _URI Path it MAY be used to create a directory and MAY resolve to a service which returns a list of files
-* If the `@id` is a URL then it SHOULD resolve to a service which returns a list of files
+* A `localPath` property MAY be used to indicate directory when converting from a _Detached_ to an _Attached RO-Crate Package_.

 Additionally, `Dataset` entities SHOULD have: